AdobeDocs/commerce-admin.en/help/content-design/aem-assets-install.md

 >[!ENDSHADEBOX]

-When the AEM Assets integration is enabled, the Adobe I/O Events service sends Commerce event data to Experience Cloud to manage administrator access to Commerce projects.
+The Adobe I/O Events service sends Commerce event data to Experience Cloud to manage administrator access to Commerce projects.
 Set up requires the following steps.

-1. Enable the Commerce Eventing framework by configuring Adobe I/O events on the application server and in the Admin
+1. Enable the Commerce Eventing framework by configuring Adobe I/O events on the application server and in the Admin.
 1. Enable data synchronization between Adobe Commerce and AEM Assets by using the Assets Rules Engine Service API to configure the connection
 1. Enable the AEM Assets integration in the Admin

 ### Enable the Commerce Eventing framework